-The Davidson Lab is Stevens Institute of Technology's renowned marine research laboratory, which operates in two primary areas: marine monitoring and forecasting and experimental marine hydrodynamics (ship design and evaluation).
+Stevens' renowned marine research laboratory operates in three primary areas: marine monitoring and forecasting, marine energy, and experimental marine hydrodynamics (ship design and evaluation).

 We devise globally-applicable solutions to critical infrastructure and urban systems problems in and around New York Harbor.
 Our resilience projects are designed to change the status quo.